ilkoretskiy/objLoader/README.md

 # objLoader
-Wavefront obj loader for opengl with simple shading.
+Wavefront obj loader for OpenGL with a simple shading.